-- Enable each individual local government agency to create Action Plans that align with the aspirations set out in this strategy. - Define the continuing or new collaborative actions to which local government agencies will commit. - Identify opportunities for collaboration beyond local government - empowering the aspirations, energies, and creativity of communities and industry.
+- Enable each individual local government agency to create Action Plans that align with the aspirations set out in this strategy. - Evaluate the merits of and define the continuing or new collaborative actions to which local government agencies will commit. - Identify opportunities for collaboration beyond local government - empowering the aspirations, energies, and creativity of communities and industry.